Internet for RV Living: Mobile Internet Options in 2025

 Fifth wheel RV with Starlink internet dish.

-Prior to 2022, there were two companies offering portable, satellite internet services for RV living: HughesNet and RVDataSat.
-To use satellite internet with either company, RV owners must purchase an expensive antenna dish, which costs several thousand dollars.
+Prior to 2022, two companies were offering portable, satellite internet services for RV living: HughesNet and RVDataSat.
+To use satellite internet with either company, RV owners had to purchase an expensive antenna dish, which costs several thousand dollars.

 However, recently a new, more affordable option has come on the market: Starlink.